open-contracting/ocdskit/README.rst

 package-releases
 ~~~~~~~~~~~~~~~~

 Reads releases from standard input, and prints one release package.
+You will need to edit the package metadata.

 Optional positional arguments: